 Early in 2017 version 1.2 was published, to include a new feature requested by implementers: namely, the ability for the 'memberOf' function to be applied to a set of reference set concepts defined using an expression constraint.
 In this version, the explanation of Operator Precedence was also moved from section 6.7 to section 5.4.
 Version 1.3 was then published in mid 2017 to support a range of additional features - including allowing the refinement of subexpression constraints, permitting the use of subexpression constraints to represent a set of valid attribute names and simplifying the parsing of dotted expression constraints.

 In mid 2020, version 1.4 was published to support boolean attribute values and to introduce the 'childOrSelfOf' and 'parentOrSelfOf' operators.
-Later that year, version 1.5 was published to support filter constraints.
+Later that year, version 1.5 was published to support description filter constraints.
 These constraints filter the result set, by matching only on concepts which have a description that satisfies the filter criteria.
 Section 5.5 (Character Collation for Term Filters) and section 6.8 (Filter Constraints) were added in ECL version 1.5.

 The target audiences of this document include: